Leonie-/interview-task/README.md

 Please have a look at the file in `src/data.js`.
 You will need to use this data to populate the React components.

-After you have done this, please look at the following:
+Please look at the following:

-1. Edit the existing dropdown so you can select a fruit type
+1. Edit the existing dropdown so that the fruit types are populated using the data.
-2. Add an extra dropdown beside it so you can select the variety of the selected fruit
+2. Edit the existing dropdown so that the variety of the selected fruit is populated using the data.
-3. Add the ability to add extra fruit by adding rows of dropdowns underneath
+3. Add the ability to add extra fruit by adding rows of dropdowns underneath.
-4. Add the ability to remove a fruit (row of dropdowns)
+4. Add the ability to remove a fruit (row of dropdowns).

 A rough mock-up of what this might look like is here: